abdulwasaay/Task-management-system/README.md

 THis starts my server and don't close the terminal otherwise it won't works

+Open another terminal and execute the command:
+#      npm i react
+to reinstall my dependencies.

  And If you want to execute my frontend use:
 #      npm start